ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 LIQUOR LIABILITY INSURANCE

-If alcohol is sold, served, or provided at your event — by you, a bar, or a concessionaire — liquor liability becomes essential.
-Dram shop laws in many states can make the promoter or venue operator financially responsible for alcohol-related injuries.
-Commercial liquor liability (for vendors selling alcohol) and host liquor liability (for events providing it) are distinct coverages.
-KIG places both for events with alcohol service.
+When alcohol is sold, served, or provided, dram shop laws can make the promoter or venue financially responsible for alcohol-related injuries.
+Commercial and host liquor liability are distinct coverages — KIG places both.

 FINANCIAL PROTECTION